tuomascode/Sanapeli/README.md

 There were some issues with the .csv and .txt files, so the code might need to fix the csv file to work properly.

+A lof of the code is in Finnish and there aren't a lot of comments.
+I would fix these issues if the game had a future.
+For now, it is just a portfolio entry.